 This project is sponsored by the Wellcome Genome Campus Public Engagement team.

-- To conduct a discussion amongst the UK biology education research community to gain their perspectives on priorities in genomics education.
+- To conduct a discussion among the UK biology education research community to gain their perspectives on priorities in genomics education.

 - To complete a landscape review of research regarding teaching and learning of ideas related to genomics.